Mock data sets for the Eboss and DESI Lyman-$\alpha$ forest surveys: Implementation and production

 The second step is the ``post-production'', which involves combining the pieces of spectra from the different slices of the box, adding small-scale field, $\delta_S$, and applying the FGPA (\verb+merge_spectra.py+).
 This produces a set of "transmission files" containing for each line-of-sight, $q$, the transmitted-flux fraction $F_q(\lambda)$.
 A catalog of HCD is also produced which, if desired, can be added to the $F_q(\lambda)$ at a later stage.

 After the production of the transmission files following the steps of Table~\ref{table:CPU}, the final step of the mock production samples the set of transmission files to provide the desired density of quasars ($\approx20{\rm deg^{-2}}$ for eBOSS up to $\approx100{\rm deg^{-2}}$ for DESI) and then transforms the transmission-fractions $F_q(\lambda)$ into fluxes, $f_q(\lambda)$.
-This is done with the \verb+desisim+ package\footnote{\verb+https://github.com/desihub/desisim+}, described in [Herrera-Alcantar et al., in preparation].
-It multiplies the $F_q(\lambda)$ by quasar continua chosen from a library of realistic quasar spectra.
+This is done with a script named \texttt{quickquasars} \footnote{\verb+https://github.com/desihub/desisim/blob/main/py/desisim/scripts/quickquasars.py+}, which is a compilation of DESI code within the \verb+desisim+ package\footnote{\verb+https://github.com/desihub/desisim+}, as described in Section 2.2 of \cite{Herrera_2024}.
+It multiplies the $F_q(\lambda)$ by quasar continua chosen from a library of realistic quasar spectra \cite{simqso:2021}.
 Instrumental noise is also added at this stage.
 Options for \verb+desisim+ include multiplication by Voigt profiles due to HCDs and the addition of absorption by metals.
 The produced spectra files in the same format as real data.

 In what follows, the set of $F_q(\lambda)$ obtained before applying \verb+desisim+ are referred to as "raw" mocks.
 The set of fluxes $f_q(\lambda)$ obtained by \verb+desisim+ are referred to as "cooked" mocks.